suneelbvs/ac-bo-hackathon.github.io/faq.md

 ## Is the hackathon a competition?

 Yes, in some sense.
-Rather than collaborating on a single problem together, you will work either solo or in small teams to accomplish one of three tasks: applying a Bayesian optimization algorithm to one of the provided benchmark tasks, designing a new optimization benchmark, or creating concept-focused instructional tutorials.
+Rather than collaborating on a single problem together, you will work either solo or in small teams to accomplish one of several tasks: applying a Bayesian optimization algorithm to one of the provided benchmark tasks, designing new optimization benchmarks, creating concept-focused instructional tutorials, proposing real-world chemistry and materials science optimization tasks, or a general topic project.
 Submissions will be reviewed by a team of judges[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"}, and top-ranked projects will receive prizes sponsored by [Matterhorn Studio](https://matterhorn.studio/).

 ## Do I need to have a team to participate?